alessandroscola/mass-sending-of-e-mails-with-excel/README.md

-# Massive sending of emails with Excel
+# Massive e-mail send with Excel

 It may happen that you have to send your customers or suppliers some e-mails with customized text depending on the recipient, or with a different attachment for each recipient.
 If you don't have CRM software that allows you to automate all of this, don't worry! you can do it with Excel!